 Don’t, if advising more than one team, discuss information about or your advisory activities for one team with the other team.

-Don’t distribute the Executive Summary or Full Business Plan to others without permission of the team or use the information or ideas in it for purposes other than acting as an advisor in the Competition.
+Don’t distribute the pitch video or full business plan to others without permission of the team or use the information or ideas in it for purposes other than acting as an advisor in the competition.